Snapper is a tool for filesystem snapshot management.

 This article assumes you will be using Snapper with the Btrfs filesystem.

 If you decide to use Btrfs & Snapper (default) during a fresh openSUSE install, it will automatically configure Snapper for you.
-This automatic configuration of Snapper means that snapshots will be made automatically when you use YaST2 and/or zypper.
+This automatic configuration of Snapper means that snapshots will be taken automatically when you use YaST2 and/or Zypper.
 Please read section Software Requirements below for caveat.

 You may convert EXT3 & EXT4 filesystems to Btrfs to take advantage of Snapper.
 Using Snapper on EXT4 filesystem is highly discouraged.

 The default behavior when Snapper is configured to run on root, meaning

 /, is to exclude every Btrfs subvolume.
 This is the same behavior as on SUSE Enterprise.
 This means that if you have the subvolume

 /srv Snapper will not take snapshots of anything in

 /srv unless told specifically by you to do so.
 This also means that if you add a subvolume to

 / at any point in time, it will be excluded from Snapper's default snapshot behavior.